sashabridges/Portfolio/SQL/README.txt

 Originally a database just for Mabinogi's Handicraft List.

+Now delving further into a complete project to database the entire Mabinogi Crafting List

-Now includes a database for Magic Craft!
+#Now includes a database for Magic Craft, Potion Making, and Weaving!

+Next up:
+Carpentry!

-Eventually will have:
+#Eventually will have:
 -Hillwen Engineering List
 -Tailoring List
 -Blacksmithing List
--Potion Making List
 -Synthesis List
+-Fragmentation List
+-Carpentry List
+-Fishing List

-Might eventually contain Skills.
+Will eventually contain Skills.

-Hopefully will be the back-end of a larger program.
+Eventually, this database will be the backend of my Java SkillCalc and my ASP.NET Crafting Database.

+Known issues:
+- Does not include the Far Darrig Bag items, including Shiny String (Weaving) or Far Darrig Bag (Handicraft).
+Will change at a later date.